Understanding your results.

 Word in Context—The Word in Context feature allows you to view each instance of a selected word or gist as it occurs in the context of your uploaded natural language sample.
 The context can be limited to the sentence in which the selected word occurs, or the entire response (or case).

 CORVID—The CORVID feature automatically produces the network of words or gists associated with the selected word or gist.
 After selecting a word in the main table, then selecting CORVID, from the Advanced menu, a table appears that contains the most frequent first- and second-order words surrounding the selected word or gist.
+Beneath this table is a graphical network representing the same information as is found in the table.
+Selecting the Expand CORVID button open a new tab in which the CORVID network for the selected word is expanded to fifth order word relations.

 Word Association—The Word Association feature facilitates performance of what is commonly referred to as the Key-Word-in-Context (KWIC) method or procedure.
 After selecting Word Association, you may then determine whether to group the association by sentence or by full response (e.g., one full case).
 Once you have determined this, you may utilize two dropdown menus to decide to include up to the 10 words preceding, surrounding, or following the word selected in the main table.
 After doing so and clicking on the Update button, a table appears that lists the frequency of words or gists meeting your set criteria.